-The sub-tree scheduling, as explained in section VI-A, relies on particle swarm optimization to explore the solution space for a near optimal schedule.
-Particle swarm optimization is an optimization heuristic which mimics the social behavior of a swarm searching for food [8].
+The PSO mimics the social behavior of a swarm searching for food.
 Each individual member of the swarm is called a particle.
 A particle is represented by two attributes, its location and its velocity.
-The location in fact is a solution which, usually, is represented by a Cartesian coordinate system.
-The dimensions in the coordinate system are analogous to the genes in a chromosome in a genetic algorithm.
+The location in fact is a solution which, usually, is represented by Cartesian coordinate system.
+The dimensions in the coordinate system are analogous to the genes in a chromosome.
 The velocity keeps the particles moving in the search space.
 Each particle remembers its previous best location, and in addition to this individual memory, the swarm remembers the best location any of its particles have visited before, the global best.
 The previous bests and the global best are then used to give a hint to the random velocities.
-A canonical form of the particle swarm optimization is expressed with the following equations.
+A canonical form of the PSO uses Eq.
+(4) to update the velocity.
+The coefficients in Eq.
+(4) are given as a part of the chosen canonical form [7].
+The randoml and random2 are two distinct randomly generated numbers between 0 and 1.
+The solution and velocity on the right hand side of Eq.
+(4) are the current values, and the left hand side velocity is the next value.
+Since the solution, in this paper, is a natural number, the next solution is the rounded sum of the current solution and next velocity, as represented in Eq.
+(5).
+The particle swarm optimization heuristic is presented in the following as a pseudo code.